How do you find historic log cabins? Just ask Bruce Sutton.

 First, a cabin with the proper structural and aesthetic requirements must be found.
 Word may filter down from his extensive network of sources, or Sutton may discover one during his frequent driving forays.
 Once the cabin is found, Sutton must then locate the owners of the property.
 Often these cabins are on lands that are not occupied.

-The second phase is for Bruce to photo-document the find for closer inspection — rotted wood, roofing problems, or other structural issues that will require post-reconstruction attention.
+The second phase is for Bruce to photo-document the find for closer inspection — rotted logs, roofing problems, or other structural issues that will require post-reconstruction attention.

 Once the home meets Sutton’s criteria and the owners agree to sell, Sutton begins his careful deconstruction of the cabin.
 It takes Sutton and his three-man crew three or four days.
 The most difficult part is always the beginning, when a cabin must be taken apart from the top down.
 Plate logs — hand-hewed square logs — must be carefully extracted, numbered, and stored for shipping.